 But passion alone is not nearly enough.
 Much like any mobile app development project, achieving success in augmented reality means starting with the end in mind.
 Developing apps for augmented reality can reap huge rewards and enable your business to engage new and existing customers whilst generating lucrative new revenue streams.
 So it’s essential that you consider why you’re developing a VR app.
 You’ll need to think carefully about your key measures of success and the commercial elements associated with the development of your augmented reality app.

 If you’re looking to develop an augmented reality app for your business, there are a bunch of platforms you can consider.
 These platforms can be used to develop AR apps for smartphones, tablets and a range of wearable devices.
 Here are some of the best augmented reality products in the market to date: ARPA SDK’s, DroidAR (specifically for Android), Metaio SDK, Vuforia SDK, Wikitude SDK and ARLab SDK.
 Most of the above augmented reality platforms will enable support for multiple platforms including iOS, Android, Google Glass, Windows and Unity.
 Some platforms, such as the DroidAR product, are specifically focused on a particular platform, in this case Android.
-Other products will enable you to develop apps across multiple platforms, whilst the Wikitude SDK specialises in PhoneGap and Xamarin integration too.
+Other products will enable you to develop mobile apps across multiple platforms, whilst the Wikitude SDK specialises in PhoneGap and Xamarin integration too.

 Developing an AR app can be tricky, so it’s important to choose the right technologies and products to use at the front end of your project.
 Using one of the above AR app development products could drastically enhance your time to market and these solutions are currently being used to deploy apps for blue chip businesses and brands across a variety of sectors and industries.

 As of today demand for mobile app development capability has never been higher.
-It’s estimated that only 6% of enterprises have all the mobile developer talent they need and that 50% of enterprises have a backlog of between ten and twenty mobile app projects (Opinion Matters).
+It’s estimated that only 6% of enterprises have all the mobile app developer talent they need and that 50% of enterprises have a backlog of between ten and twenty mobile app projects (Opinion Matters).
 The reality from a commercial perspective is that big businesses simply can source high quality app development expertise fast enough.
 Therefore, almost by default, sourcing high quality AR app development experience is in itself an inherently complex task.

 One of the the best ways to get your AR app to market in the shortest possible timescale is to outsource your requirements to an experienced agency.
-Working with a mobile-first agency will help crystalise your thinking around your key measures of success.
+Working with a mobile-first agency, like Waracle, will help crystalise your thinking around your key measures of success.
 As demand for augmented reality app development capability grows, businesses across a diverse range of industry verticals will seek to enter the market.
 One particular area where AR is currently having a seismic impact is within the fashion industry.
 Within the fashion/retail sector, AR apps are being deployed to enable ‘try before you buy’ purchase opportunities.
 This enables consumers to ‘try on’ new products such as watches, jewellery and glasses.
 One way to achieve this is by overlaying an AR display on top of a virtual avatar based on the user’s characteristics, increasing their ability to make an informed purchase decision.
 This is just one example of the many ways in which AR is being deployed as a marketing tactic, enabling fashion retailers to rapidly accelerate prospective consumers through the buying cycle.

 Augmented reality has actually been around for a long time.
 One of the first real-world deployments of augmented reality technology was within the Military, whereby pilots would be equipped with goggles that display a discreet layer of radar data in order to optimise missile attacks.
 The potential of AR is vast, particularly within the education sector.
 Augmented reality apps offer the potential to support location based learning practices by layering data over real-world objects.
 There are already examples of AR apps that enable users to translate text information into different languages.
 This type of technology is likely to have a massive influence in terms of enabling consumers to learn new languages faster.